What is Transcriptome and Why study Transcriptomics?

-- Transcriptome analysis enables to assay thousands of genes in parallel.
+- Transcriptome analysis enables to assay of thousands of genes in parallel.

-- Transcriptome analysis a snapshot of transcripts or gene expression at a time point for a tissues or samples.
+- Transcriptome analysis is a snapshot of transcripts or gene expression at a time point for tissues or samples.

-- Transcriptomics study provides a quick review of gene ontology or pathways involved in a tissues / sample in a given environment.
+- Transcriptomics study provides a quick review of gene ontology or pathways involved in a tissue/sample in a given environment.

 Transcriptome analysis or in short transcriptomics has propelled our ability to profile and characterize individual transcripts of the whole transcriptome or a transcriptome segment like non-coding RNAs.
 Transcriptome analysis can be divided into 2 areas: